Updated: 02/2026

 A wide spectrum of business ventures may be considered for self-employment.
 Businesses supported by DORS must:

-For Supported Self-Employment, involve majority ownership and participation in a core business function by the individual served, with management of the business by an identified support person/persons.
+- For Supported Self-Employment, involve majority ownership and participation in a core business function by the individual served, with management of the business by identified support person(s).

 DORS reserves the right to deny approval and funding of a business determined by the Director to be inconsistent with community standards.
 Such determination may be appealed (see